piglovesyou/graphql-let/README.md

 ## Why it exists

-One of the strengths of GraphQL is enforcing data types on runtime.
-Further, TypeScript and [GraphQL Code Generator](https://graphql-code-generator.com/) (graphql-codegen) make it safer to type data statically, so you can write truly type-protected code with rich IDE assists.
+One of the strengths of GraphQL is [enforcing data types on runtime](https://graphql.github.io/graphql-spec/June2018/#sec-Value-Completion).
+Further, TypeScript and [GraphQL Code Generator](https://graphql-code-generator.com/) (graphql-codegen) make it safer by typing data statically, so you can write truly type-protected code with rich IDE assists.

 To enhance the development pattern, it's necessary to focus on a more specific use-case than what graphql-codegen allows; binding TypeScript (and assuming the use of Apollo-Client and React).
 In the way, graphql-let behaves like a subset of graphql-codegen.

 graphql-let lets you import graphql-codegen results directly per GraphQL documents with TypeScript type definitions by webpack Loader power.